-The Firehouse Theatre cannot sell tickets to these performances but has a fundraising goal of $25,000 to support the project and be a part of discovering what could be Broadway’s next big hit.
+The Firehouse Theatre has a fundraising goal of $25,000 to support the project and become part of discovering what could be Broadway’s next big hit.

 This newness will be balanced by classic theater favorites, including CATS, The Glass Menagerie and Mamma Mia!
 The Firehouse Theatre also announced at the gala the entire 2019 Season will be as follows:

 The Glass Menagerie – January 17-20 and 24-27

 The Boyfriend – February 14-17, 21-24, and February 28-March 3